codeofdusk/freeswitch-fcc-blacklist/readme.md

 ## Installation
 ### Install mod_blacklist
-YOu will first need to install mod_blacklist on your system.
+You will first need to install mod_blacklist on your system.
 If you've installed FreeSWITCH from source, run `make` then `make install` from `mod/app/blacklist` in your source directory.
 If you've installed FreeSWITCH from Debian packages, run `apt install freeswitch-mod-blacklist` as root.
 If not already present, add the following line to `/usr/local/freeswitch/conf/autoload_configs/modules.conf.xml` (standard installs) or `/etc/freeswitch/autoload_configs/modules.conf.xml` (Debian systems) somewhere between the `<modules>` and `</modules>` tags:

     <load module="mod_blacklist"/>